f-hipolito/PopulationDynamics/README.md

 differential equation relating the rate of change of population to a function of both time (t) and population (n).
-The (initial) scope was restricted to separable functions of t and n, but we are now in the process of relaxing this restriction, by introducing additional generalizations.
+The (initial) scope was restricted to separable functions of t and n, but we are now in the process of relaxing this restriction, by introducing further generalizations.

+__Important note to the readers:__
+I am neither an epidemiologist or virologist!
+I'm just a curious physicist trying to understand and make some sense of the vast amounts of data on CoViD19 available online, and willing to share it for other curious minds to explore as well.
+It should go without saying, but I will still state the obvious advice
+nonetheless:
+** _None_ of information made available in this repository _serves as credible_ source of _information on COVID19_ ** .

 ## Data source: